 The ease of use of any software is an essential factor to consider for technical and non-techy people.
 However, even for tech-savvy people, ease of use can be crucial.

-That’s why in this round we’re going to compare the ease of use when it comes to building funnels with these two software.
+That’s why we’re going to compare the ease of use in this round when it comes to creating funnels with these two software.

-To build a funnel, a tool must offer a page builder.
-A page builder should be as user-friendly as possible to create little to no friction for the end-user.
+To create a funnel, a SaaS marketing tool must offer a page builder.
+It should be as user-friendly as possible to create little to no friction for the end-user.

-I started with the Drag n Drop Responsive Builder thinking it shouldn’t be a big deal (it sounded safe enough).
-That is until it came to making my optin funnel mobile friendly.
+Which drag-and-drop editor should is best?
+I started with the Drag n Drop Responsive Builder, thinking it shouldn’t be a big deal (it sounded safe enough).
+That is until it came to making my optin funnel mobile-friendly.

-Why Builderall didn’t just stick with one page builder like Clickfunnels is beyond me.
+Why Builderall didn’t just stick with one-page builder is beyond me.

 Clickfunnel’s Single Page Builder

 The Clickfunnels page editor can build professional sales funnels.

 Although Clickfunnel’s is less of a drag and drop builder than its counterpart, it’s simple enough to start using it when you understand its “building blocks” such as the Section, Row, and Element design tools.
 Once you grasp those “building blocks,” you can build beautiful sales funnels.